John Cunningham (RAF officer): Last tour

 In January 1944, the Luftwaffe initiated Operation Steinbock.
 Cunningham filed two claims during the offensive, which lasted until May 1944.
 On the night of 20/21 February 1944, he claimed a Junkers Ju 188 damaged at 22:09 near Staplehurst.
 A Ju 188 was lost, and its destruction was attributed to another pilot.
 On the night of 23/24 February, he claimed a probable victory against another Ju 188 off Beachy Head.
 One Ju 188E-1 landed at Coulommiers after surviving an attack by a night fighter.
 Werknummer 260222, code U5+AN from 5./KG 2 returned with two crewmen injured; Unteroffizier Johann Triebel and Wihelm Spönemann.
-During these missions, Cunningham was nearly shot down.
+During one of these missions, while flying Mosquito XII DZ302 on 7 October 1944, Cunningham was nearly shot down.
 Closing in on a Ju 188 from astern, the gunners suddenly opened fire and the Junkers took evasive manoeuvres.
 A round struck the windscreen, nearly shattering it.
 Glass fragments struck Cunningham in the face; these were later removed in a field hospital.
 Later, a captured German crew told intelligence officers Neptun, a new radar, was being used in the rear of German aircraft to detect night fighters.
 Bombers thus became more difficult to surprise.
 Cunningham's last encounter with the enemy in 1944 was in pursuit of a Me 410.
 He had to give up when his windscreen iced over near the French coast.

 On 3 March 1944, he was awarded another bar to his DSO.
 The citation saying "his iron determination and unswerving devotion to duty have set an example beyond praise".
 On 11 April 1944, Cunningham was decorated by the Soviet Union with the Order of the Patriotic War, 1st Class.